No to Violence Board

 James McCarthy, Chair

-James has volunteered with MRS since 2009 and has been a Management Committee/Board of Governance member with NTV for four years.
-He is a Family Violence Case Investigator with the Coroners Court of Victoria and has previously worked as a Men’s Behaviour Change Facilitator in Melbourne’s North and South Eastern suburbs.
+James first joined the Men’s Referral Service in 2009, starting as a telephone counsellor and has been a Management Committee/Board of Governance member with No to Violence since 2012.
+James is a social worker who operates a private practice and works in both palliative care and as a men’s behaviour change facilitator.
+He was previously a Family Violence Case Investigator with the Coroners Court of Victoria.
 James has extensive experience working with people with disabilities, disadvantaged young people and in the homelessness sector.
-He is currently also the Chairperson of commUnity Plus and C-Collective – an organisation he founded – and has previously been a President of Interchange Victoria.
+He has held a number leadership roles with organisations including Anglicare Victoria and Melbourne Citymission.
+James provides governance support to a number of other community organisations/groups and is a director for of CommUnity Plus and C-Collective – an organisation he founded – and previously the President of Interchange Victoria.

 James has a strong commitment to social justice, community development and accountable governance in community organisations.
-He enjoys working with the talented people who work hard to ensure NTV meets its vision and values, stating, “It has been a pleasure to work with people, both staff and volunteers, who put the community and the organisation first and have shown so much commitment to our work.”
+He enjoys working with the talented people who work hard to ensure No to Violence meets its vision and values, stating, “It has been a pleasure to work with people, both staff and volunteers, who put the community and the organisation first and have shown so much commitment to our work.”

 Janet Jukes, Deputy Chair